 If you are in a program that helps pay for your Part D drugs, some information in this Evidence of Coverage may not apply to you.
-We send you an insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (LIS Rider), that tells you about your Part D drug coverage.
-If you don't have this insert, please call Member Services and ask for the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (LIS Rider).
-Phone numbers for Member Services are on the back cover of this booklet.
+We send you an insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider or the "LIS Rider"), that tells you about your Part D drug coverage.
+If you don't have this insert, please call Member Services and ask for the LIS Rider.
+Phone numbers for Member Services are printed on the back cover of this booklet.

-This section describes your coverage for drugs
+This section describes your coverage for Part D drugs

 This section explains rules for using your coverage for drugs.
-The next section, "What you pay for your prescription drugs" in this booklet, tells what you pay for drugs.
+The next section in this booklet, "What you pay for your prescription drugs," tells what you pay for drugs.

 In addition to your coverage for Part D drugs, our plan covers some drugs not covered by Part D. These drugs are included on our Drug List.
+The amount you pay when you fill a prescription for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.

 - The plan covers drugs you are given during covered stays in the hospital or in a skilled nursing facility.
-The "Medical Benefits Chart, what is covered and what you pay" section in this booklet tells about the benefits and costs for drugs during a covered hospital or skilled nursing facility stay. - Medicare Part B also provides benefits for some drugs.
+The "Medical Benefits Chart (what is covered and what you pay)" section in this booklet tells about the benefits and costs for drugs during a covered hospital or skilled nursing facility stay. - Medicare Part B also provides benefits for some drugs.
 Part B drugs include certain chemotherapy drugs, certain drug injections you are given during an office visit, and drugs you are given at a dialysis facility.
-The "Medical Benefits Chart, what is covered and what you pay" section of this booklet tells about the benefits and costs for Part B drugs.
+The "Medical Benefits Chart (what is covered and what you pay)" section of this booklet tells about the benefits and costs for Part B drugs.

 The two examples of drugs described above are covered by the plan's medical benefits.
 The rest of your prescription drugs are covered under the plan's prescription drug benefits.
-This section explains rules for using your coverage for drugs under our plan.
-The next section "What you pay for your prescription drugs" of this booklet tells what you pay for drugs.